tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 `step_date()` creates basic date-oriented features.
 In this case, two factor columns are added with the appropriate day of the week and the month. `step_holiday()` creates binary indicator variables detailing if the current date is a holiday or not.
 The argument value of `timeDate::listHolidays("US")` uses the timeDate package to list the 17 standard US holidays.
 Finally, since we longer want the date column itself in the model, `step_rm()` eliminates it from the data set.

-To train this model, each predictor will need to be in a numeric format^[When computing the model coefficients, the equations that logistic regression uses required numbers (as opposed for factor variables).
+To train this model, each predictor will need to be in a numeric format^[When computing the model coefficients, the equations that logistic regression uses requires numbers (as opposed to factor variables).
 In other words, there may be a difference in how we store our data (in factors inside a data frame) and how the underlying equations require them (a purely numeric matrix).
 Luckily, it is easy to go between these two formats in R.].
 For columns like `dest` and `origin`, which are currently factor columns, the standard method to convert them to be numeric is to create _dummy_ or _indicator_ variables.
 These are binary values for the levels of the factors.
 For example, since `origin` has values of `"EWR"`, `"JFK"`, and `"LGA"`, the standard dummy variable encoding will create _two_ numeric columns of the data that are 1 when the originating airport is `"JFK"` or `"LGA"` and zero otherwise, respectively^[Why two and not three?
 If you know the value of two of the columns, the third can be inferred.
 The standard in R is to leave out the dummy variable column for the first level of the factor which, in this case, corresponds to `"EWR"`.].

 Unlike the standard model formula methods in R, a recipe **does not** automatically create dummy variables^[We don't make the assumption that dummy variables are going to be used.
-For one reason: [not all models require the predictors to be numeric](https://bookdown.org/max/FES/categorical-trees.html).
-For another reason, recipes can be used to prepare the data for other, non-model purposes what prefer factors (such as a table or plot).].
+For one reason, [not all models require the predictors to be numeric](https://bookdown.org/max/FES/categorical-trees.html).
+For another reason, recipes can be used to prepare the data for other, non-model purposes that prefer factors (such as a table or plot).].
 Instead, `step_dummy()` can be used for this purpose:

 ```r